sujato/cullavagga/dpcv-project.md

 This is the most critical part of the project, and the one that will take the most time and attention.
 It is crucial that the manuscript be typed with the utmost fidelity.
 The typists must avoid any temptation to reconcile or correct the readings.
 It is precisely the differences between DP-CV and modern texts that is of interest.

 In typing, it is not necessary to know the language.
-In fact, familiarity with Pali may be a disadvantage, as it may shape the typists’ perceptions and expectations.
 Thus I propose:

 - **Typing to be undertaken by a commercial typing firm, with proofreading done by Pali scholars.**

 In a project such as this it is common to have the initial typing done *twice* independently, and the two versions compared.
 This, as scholars of the Theravada tradition would know, echoes the technique that legend says was used by Acariya Buddhaghosa.
-It is said that after writing the Visuddhimagga, the devas took it away, and he had to write it again; and then a third time also.
+It is said that after writing the Visuddhimagga, the *devas* took it away, and he had to write it again; and then a third time also.
 Finally all three versions were compared side by side, and not one character was found to differ.

-We are lucky these days to have very powerful “diffing” software, which can examine two texts and point out exactly any differences between them.
+We are lucky these days to have very powerful “diffing” software, which can do the job of the *devas*, examining two texts and pinpointing any differences between them.
 I will describe below how this can be accomplished from a technical perspective.

 One of the issues I have encountered in doing this sort of work is that experienced scholars are usually busy and have many projects.
 So if we expect them to devote many hundreds of hours to a project like this, we may have to wait a long time.
 Fortunately, much of the work can be done at a reasonable price by less experienced workers.
 We can then use the scholars’ time efficiently by having them review the final work.